 “It was wonderful seeing so many people break their classical boundaries and simply play out the music of their hearts.
 Throughout the pieces, group unity was notably improved from rehearsals.
 Also, our intonation and tone quality were strikingly mature.
 I feel like this was truly an eye-opening experience, in that prior to this experience many of us were restricted to our orthodoxy and technical structure, but now we can play music to our heart’s content.
 Music means something different for our orchestra’s members now, and this is something we should cherish for the rest of our musical endeavors.”

-Says Christian, “As a “Suzuki dad” I wanted to encourage my daughter to learn the things I missed out during my classical training; especially the creative side of music making.
+Says Christian, “As a “Suzuki dad” I wanted to encourage my kids to learn the things I missed out during my classical training; especially the creative side of music making.
 This is what led me to develop improvisation curriculum for string players as part of a method which teaches the “whole musician.”
 Developing knowledge and comfort with improvisation and composition in different styles can only add to the joy of being a musician.”Creative Strings is a non-profit cultural organization with a mission to support and transform music education through outreach, summer conferences, and online curriculum.